Comparing 1-800-FLOWERS.COM (FLWS) & The Competition

 |2.52

-1-800-FLOWERS.COM presently has a consensus target price of $51.00, indicating a potential upside of 47.83%.
-As a group, “Retail stores, not elsewhere classified” companies have a potential upside of 13.51%.
-Given 1-800-FLOWERS.COM’s stronger consensus rating and higher probable upside, equities analysts plainly believe 1-800-FLOWERS.COM is more favorable than its peers.
+1-800-FLOWERS.COM presently has a consensus price target of $51.00, suggesting a potential upside of 44.64%.
+As a group, “Retail stores, not elsewhere classified” companies have a potential upside of 10.07%.
+Given 1-800-FLOWERS.COM’s stronger consensus rating and higher possible upside, equities analysts plainly believe 1-800-FLOWERS.COM is more favorable than its competitors.

-This table compares 1-800-FLOWERS.COM and its peers’ net margins, return on equity and return on assets.

-This table compares 1-800-FLOWERS.COM and its peers gross revenue, earnings per share and valuation.
+This table compares 1-800-FLOWERS.COM and its competitors top-line revenue, earnings per share and valuation.

 |Gross Revenue